FormingWorlds/PROTEUS/docs/source/usage.rst

      - Float
      - Values between zero and unity.

-   * - ``N2_partitioning``
-     - The melt-vapour partitioning of the N2 volatile is redox-state dependent.
-Use this flag to determine which parameterisation will be calculated.
-     - False
-     - Integer
-     - 0: Oxidised, 1: Reduced.

    * - ``min_temperature``
      - Temperature floor.
 The temperature of the atmosphere is prevented from dropping below this value.
 Units of kelvin.
      - False